Compare any two graphics cards:

 Pixel Rate

-The GeForce GTX 460 will be a little bit (about 1%) more effective at full screen anti-aliasing than the Radeon R7 250X 2GB, and also should be capable of handling higher resolutions without losing too much performance. (explain)
+The GeForce GTX 460 is a small bit (approximately 1%) more effective at AA than the Radeon R7 250X 2GB, and also will be able to handle higher resolutions without losing too much performance. (explain)

 GeForce GTX 460 16200 Mpixels/sec